Incarnations of the Doctor

 - Captain Smooth and Sergeant Rough: While Captain Yates certainly fits the bill of this duo, Benton is an absolute teddy bear of an NCO.

-- Commuting on a Bus: In Seasons 9-13, after UNIT no longer appeared in every story.
+- Commuting on a Bus: In Seasons 9-13, when UNIT no longer appeared in every story.

 - Expanded Universe: Got his own direct-to-video spinoff, Wartime.